F0lak/dm_open_ref/ref/proc/generator.md

 +   generator(type, A, B, rand)
 <!-- -->
 **Args:**
-+   type+ The type of generator object, which determines what kind of results it produces
++   type: The type of generator object, which determines what kind of results it produces
-+   A+ One extreme of the generator results
++   A: One extreme of the generator results
-+   B+ The other extreme
++   B: The other extreme
-+   rand+ Type of random distribution used
++   rand: Type of random distribution used

 Creates a generator that can be used to produce a random value.